tuxedocurly/wledger/docs/index.md

 # Welcome to WLEDger

-This site is the official user guide for the WLEDger Inventory Manager, a tool for managing hobby parts inventory with visual location tracking.
+This site is the official user guide for the WLEDger Inventory Manager, a tool for managing parts inventory with visual location tracking.

 ### Why Does WLEDger Exist?
 I built this app to solve a personal problem: managing a growing collection of small electronic parts.
 It's difficult to remember which bin or drawer in my shop holds which component.